 Auction of Post-War & Contemporary Art on November 15, 2017

 Consignments Are Currently Being Accepted

-We Invite You to Contact Us for a Complimentary Auction Appraisal of Your Post-War & Contemporary Art
+We Invite You to Contact Us for a Complimentary Auction Evaluation of Your Paintings, Drawings and Sculpture

 We Invite You to Auction!

 Consignments are currently being accepted for the Spring 2018 auction of Post-War & Contemporary Art.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.
 For information, please call 212-427-4141, ext 249, or email paintings@Doyle.com

 Pruitt and Early (Rob Pruitt and Jack Early) American, 20th Century Artwork for Teenage Boys , circa 1990

 A World Auction Record